BernhardSchlegel/CarND-Vehicle-Detection/writeup_template.md

 ![alt text][image2]

 ####2.
 Explain how you settled on your final choice of HOG parameters.

+LUV and YUV both worked nice with anything but HOG, but LUV yielded negative values in one channel, which to not work with the ´sqrt()´ built into `sk-image.hog()`.

 I tried various combinations of parameters and...